 Takkyubin allows you to travel throughout Japan without having to handle your main luggage.
 You can avoid carrying your bags on trains and buses, where luggage space is often limited, or through busy railway stations.
 The only disadvantage is that you are without your main bag for one or more nights while it is in transit.

-For clients who prefer to have access to their main luggage each night, we now offer Daily Luggage Transfer on the Kumano Kodo Trail, and for a portion of the Nakasendo Trail for a supplement.
+For clients who prefer to have access to their main luggage each night, we now offer Daily Luggage Transfer on the Nakahechi portion of the Kumano Kodo Trail, and for a portion of the Nakasendo Trail for a supplement.
 This service is pre-booked and pre-paid through Oku Japan.

 Daily Luggage Transfer offers clients the option of bringing luggage by train and bus to the trail, and then having it transferred from inn to inn on a daily basis.
 This Daily Luggage Transfer is more expensive than Takkyubin Courier.
 We know it will appeal to some clients, because it means having to carry less in your daypack and allows access to your main luggage each evening.
 But please be aware that bringing large suitcases through railway stations, on the train and then on the bus to the start of the trail can be inconvenient.
 Luggage space on trains and buses is limited; railway stations may be busy and involve stairs.
 We think Takkyubin Courier is a better choice for most clients.
 Please note that Daily Luggage Transfer is available on the Nakasendo Trail as far as Narai (on our 3 day tour) and up until Matsumoto on our longer Nakasendo adventures; the service does not extend to Karuizawa (the fourth night on the trail, featuring in our longer Self-Guided Nakasendo tours), so it is still necessary to use Takkyubin Courier for that final section.